StatistikStadtZuerich/zueriplots/README.md

 <img src='pics/axis_text.PNG' />

 Since the position of the axis titles therefore depends on the scaling (or length of strings if categories) of the displayed variable, the title must be positioned with `margin(r = ...)` in addition to the `theme()` function in order to conform to the corporate design.
 The axis title should be right-justified and aligned with the axis labels.
+In the example below we set the right-margin to -27.

 ``` r
 ggplot(...) +